 There’s a designated area for receiving and sanitizing all deliveries.

 All guests are encouraged to check in online to expedite their arrival process.

 Guests are provided with health and safety protocol information via email once they check in online.

-Upon arrival, guests are met by their personal concierge, who wears a face shield.
+Upon arrival, guests are met by their personal concierge, who wears a face mask.